Tornado: Intensity and damage

-The Fujita scale and the Enhanced Fujita Scale rate tornadoes by damage caused.
-The Enhanced Fujita (EF) Scale was an update to the older Fujita scale, by expert elicitation, using engineered wind estimates and better damage descriptions.
-The EF Scale was designed so that a tornado rated on the Fujita scale would receive the same numerical rating, and was implemented starting in the United States in 2007.
+The Fujita scale, Enhanced Fujita scale (EF), and International Fujita scale rate tornadoes by damage caused.
+The EF scale was an update to the older Fujita scale, by expert elicitation, using engineered wind estimates and better damage descriptions.
+The EF scale was designed so that a tornado rated on the Fujita scale would receive the same numerical rating, and was implemented starting in the United States in 2007.
 An EF0 tornado will probably damage trees but not substantial structures, whereas an EF5 tornado can rip buildings off their foundations leaving them bare and even deform large skyscrapers.
 The similar TORRO scale ranges from a T0 for extremely weak tornadoes to T11 for the most powerful known tornadoes.
 Doppler weather radar data, photogrammetry, and ground swirl patterns (cycloidal marks) may also be analyzed to determine intensity and award a rating.

 Tornadoes vary in intensity regardless of shape, size, and location, though strong tornadoes are typically larger than weak tornadoes.
 The association with track length and duration also varies, although longer track tornadoes tend to be stronger.
 In the case of violent tornadoes, only a small portion of the path is of violent intensity, most of the higher intensity from subvortices.

 In the United States, 80% of tornadoes are EF0 and EF1 (T0 through T3) tornadoes.
 The rate of occurrence drops off quickly with increasing strength—less than 1% are violent tornadoes (EF4, T8 or stronger).
 Current records may significantly underestimate the frequency of strong (EF2-EF3) and violent (EF4-EF5) tornadoes, as damage-based intensity estimates are limited to structures and vegetation that a tornado impacts.
 A tornado may be much stronger than its damage-based rating indicates if its strongest winds occur away from suitable damage indicators, such as in an open field.
 Outside Tornado Alley, and North America in general, violent tornadoes are extremely rare.
-This is apparently mostly due to the lesser number of tornadoes overall, as research shows that tornado intensity distributions are fairly similar worldwide.
+This is likely attributable to the lesser number of tornadoes overall, as research shows that tornado intensity distributions are fairly similar worldwide.
 A few significant tornadoes occur annually in Europe, Asia, southern Africa, and southeastern South America.